It’s good to have goals, big and small. Perhaps you want to write a book, lose weight, pray with more sincerity, or attend the mosque more often.

-Instead of only using a long-term goal like memorizing more surahs, set yourself small goals along the way such as memorize 2 ayahs (verses) a day until you complete a new surah (chapter from the Quran).
+Instead of only using a long-term goal like memorizing more surahs, set yourself small goals along the way, such as memorizing 2 ayahs (verses) a day until you complete a new surah (chapter from the Quran).

-You will get the reward of knowing you advanced 2 ayas every day and your dopamine levels get a nice little bump when you achieve these short term goals and feel good about yourself.
+You will get the reward of knowing you advanced by 2 ayas every day, and your dopamine levels get a nice little bump when you achieve these short-term goals and feel good about yourself.

 3. Make it habitual

-If you want to do more sunnah prayers, start by adding witr.
-If you want to read Quran more often, make a goal to read Quran for 5 minutes every morning after fajr.
-If you keep doing this on a regular basis it will become habitual to you.
+When you want to read Quran more often, make a goal to read the Quran for 5 minutes every morning after Fajr.
+If you keep doing this on a regular basis, it will become habitual to you.